 A LITTLE ABOUT ME!

 I am a lifelong Yonkers resident and graduated from the Yonkers Public School District.
 Afterwards, I attended Iona College, CUNY Queens and Hunter College, as well as visited and studied abroad for a semester in Rome, Italy.
-On the rare occasion that I have free time, I enjoy listening to music, watching movies, and attending Broadway musicals, and spending time with family.
+On the rare occasion that I have free time, I enjoy listening to music, watching movies, and attending Broadway musicals, and spending time with friends and family.

 I also like to play and watch sports, especially the Yankees, Rangers ( Hockey ) and the NYC Football Club ( Soccer ).